artemsen/swayimg/README.md

 - BMP (built-in).

 ## Known issues
-- Animation is not supported, only the first frame is displayed;
+- Animation and multiframe images are not supported, only the first frame will be displayed.
-- Image width or height cannot exceed 32767 pixels (Cairo limit).

 ## Usage